KogiMobileSAS/fastlane/README.md

 In your `FastFile` you will notice that are two lanes to increment Version and Build Numbers, in order to this lanes to works check the project configuration (Build Settings ---> Versioning), use Apple Generic for your Versioning System .

-**NOTE:** you can check [here](https://developer.apple.com/library/mac/qa/qa1827/_index.html) an official resource from Apple documentation .
+**NOTE:** you can check [here](https://developer.apple.com/library/mac/qa/qa1827/_index.html) an official resource from Apple documentation.

 ### Gitignore

-Add the lines that `fastlane` recomments, you can find them [here](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Gitignore.md).
-Additionally add the following lines:
+Add the lines that `fastlane` recommends, you can find them [here](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Gitignore.md).
+Additionally, add the following lines:

 ```
 fastlane/.env         # The file with the environment variables
-fastlane/README.md 	# This file is re-generated each time you run fastlane so we don't need to store it on the repository
+fastlane/README.md     # This file is re-generated each time you run fastlane so we don't need to store it in the repository
 ```

 ### TestFlight

-If the project use TestFlight for beta distributions, you need to take extra care with the provisioning and code signing options in the xcode project, if your apple developer account has multiples teams you need to add the following line to the AppFile in your project, this will tell fastlane which team use. (you can find this file on your fastlane folder):
+If the project uses TestFlight for beta distributions, you need to take extra care with the provisioning and code signing options in the Xcode project, if your apple developer account has multiples teams you need to add the following line to the AppFile in your project, this will tell fastlane which team use. (you can find this file on your fastlane folder):

 ```
 itc_team_name "XXXXXX" #Paste Here your Development Team Name